-buses, etc [11].
-The Network Mobility (NEMO) Basic Support protocol [12] enables complete networks to roam among different access networks, without disrupting network nodes' ongoing sessions and without requiring any specific mobility capability in the hosts.
+As the Internet access becomes more and more ubiquitous, demands for mobility are not restricted to single terminals anymore.
+Supporting the roaming of networks that move as a whole is required in order to enable the transparent provision of Internet access in mobile platforms, such as trains, planes, buses, etc. [11].
+The network mobility (NEMO) basic support protocol [12] enables complete networks to roam among different access networks, without disrupting network nodes' ongoing sessions and without requiring any specific mobility capability in the hosts.
 Nevertheless, it has some important limitations in terms of performance, due to the increased path length and the packet overhead that this solution introduces.
-Such limitations trigger the need for what has been called Route Optimisation (RO) for NEMO.
-These solutions try to overcome some of the limitations of the basic solution currently defined for Network Mobility (NEMO) [12].
+Such limitations trigger the need for what has been called route optimization (RO) for NEMO.
+These approaches try to overcome some of the limitations of the basic solution currently defined for NEMO [12].

-This paper presents a Route Optimisation solution called Mobile IPv6 Route Optimisation for NEMO (MIRON).
+This paper presents a RO solution called Mobile IPv6 (MIPv6) route optimization for NEMO (MIRON).
 An initial version of MIRON was presented in ASWN 2004 [13].
-This paper represents many refinements and extensions to our original work from ASWN 2004, extending the scope of the original solution and providing significant contributions over [13], not only in the design and scope of the protocol, but also performing an important practical evaluation, based on an implementation.
+This paper represents many refinements and extensions to our original work from ASWN 2004, extending the scope of the original solution and providing significant contributions to the work presented in [13], not only in the design and scope of the protocol, but also performing an important practical evaluation, based on an implementation.
 MIRON enables direct communication between nodes belonging to a mobile network and other nodes of the Internet.
-MIRON is composed of two main modes:
+MIRON is composed of two main modes.

-- For those nodes of the mobile network that do not have any mobility capability, the Mobile Router (MR) performs all the Route Optimisation and mobility tasks on their behalf (what some authors [14] have called Proxy MR). - For those nodes and (mobile) routers with standard Mobile IPv6 support, an address delegation mechanism, based on PANA (Protocol for Carrying Authentication for Network Access) [15] and DHCP [3], provides these nodes with topologically meaningful addresses (i.e. addresses that are directly reachable without requiring special rendezvous points, such as Home Agents, to be deployed to re-route any packet towards the actual location of the node).
-This enables these nodes to manage their own mobility and to perform the Route Optimisation by themselves.
+- For those nodes of the mobile network that do not have any mobility capability, the mobile router (MR) performs all the RO and mobility tasks on their behalf (what some authors [14] have called Proxy-MR). - For those nodes and (mobile) routers with standard MIPv6 support, an address delegation mechanism, based on protocol for carrying authentication for network access (PANA) [15] and DHCP [3], provides these nodes with topologically meaningful addresses (i.e., addresses that are directly reachable without requiring special rendezvous points, such as home agents (HAs), to be deployed to reroute any packet towards the actual location of the node).
+This enables these nodes to manage their own mobility and to perform the RO by themselves.

-These two different key modes of operation of MIRON combined give as a result a complete Route Optimisation solution for mobile networks, enabling traffic from any kind of node (with and without mobility support) and network configuration (including nesting) to be optimised.
-This is achieved without requiring changes on the operation of any node except the Mobile Routers.
+These two different key modes of operation of MIRON combined give as a result a complete RO solution for mobile networks, enabling traffic from any kind of node (with and without mobility support), and network configuration (including nesting) to be optimized.
+This is achieved without requiring changes on the operation of any node except the MRs.

-The paper is structured as follows.
-A brief summary of the basic concepts of network mobility and an introduction to PANA are described in Section II, as well as the motivation for Route Optimisation.
+This paper is structured as follows.
+A brief summary of the basic concepts of NEMO and an introduction to PANA are described in Section II, as well as the motivation for RO.
 Section III provides a detailed description of MIRON.
-Section IV presents a performance evaluation of MIRON and compares it with the NEMO Basic Support protocol, by means of real-life experiments as well as analytical studies.
-In Section V, we explore different alternatives for Route Optimisation in NEMO and compare them with MIRON.
-Finally, Section VI concludes the paper.
+Section IV presents a performance evaluation of MIRON and compares it with the NEMO basic support protocol, by means of real-life experiments, as well as analytical studies.
+In Section V, we explore different alternatives for RO in NEMO and compare them with MIRON.
+Finally, Section VI concludes this paper.